If your child is having trouble in math, you may want to get a math tutor for your child or check out these Math Workbooks for Distance Learning.

 Their teacher will know exactly what your child struggles with, whether multiplying double digits or doing basic addition or subtraction in their head.
 Teachers deal with struggling students every year, and odds are they have a few great tutors to recommend.

 If your student seems to react well to their teacher, you could even ask if they offer tutoring services.

-It’s no secret that teachers are paid poorly in the US, so they often take up after school tutoring jobs to make extra money.
+USA Today published an article making it no secret that teachers are paid poorly in the US, so they often take up after-school tutoring jobs to make extra money.

 By hiring them, you can help them earn a living wage while letting your child work with someone they’re already comfortable with.

 Get Recommendations from Friends, Coworkers

 If your child’s teacher cannot recommend a tutor, ask your friends and coworkers if they know any great private math tutors.

 Even if they haven’t talked openly about it, they may have a child who also struggled with math at some point.

 Getting a recommendation from someone you know allows you to trust the recommendation a little better.